-The California State University’s Math and Science Teacher Initiative (MSTI) was created in 2005 when Chancellor Charles B. Reed established a goal for the CSU to double its math and science teacher production to address the state’s impending shortage.
+The Stanislaus State's Math and Science Teacher Initiative (MSTI) was created in 2005 when Chancellor Charles B. Reed established a goal for the CSU to double its math and science teacher production to address the state's impending shortage.
 The MSTI is a multi-faceted strategy aimed at expanding the preparation of outstanding math and science teachers.

 This Web site offers resources to support high-quality teacher preparation and professional development that contribute to and enhance K-12 science and mathematics teaching and learning in the region.